Your commendations are needed!

 How do I nominate?

-We will let you know when we have sent the school their certificate and will copy you in when we notice any mentions on social media.
+We will let you know when we have sent the school their certificate and will tweet your nomination and include your Twitter handle, if you have one.

-When tweeting please use #CWIGAward #readingforpleasure @Soc_of_Authors and mention the school, librarian, staff or headteacher.
-If the award is given around an annual event or local festival you may like to mention that e.g. World Book Day, National Libraries Week etc.
+When tweeting about your nomination, please use #CWIGAward #readingforpleasure, tag @Soc_of_Authors and mention the school, librarian, staff or headteacher.
+If the award is given around an annual event or local festival you may like to mention that too, e.g. World Book Day, National Libraries Week etc. You can also download a flyer to send to schools.

-I’ve given @school @librarian/teacher an inaugural @Soc_of_Authors #CWIGAward for their work inspiring #readingforpleasure.
+I’ve given @school @librarian/teacher a @Soc_of_Authors #CWIGAward for their work inspiring #readingforpleasure.

-Congratulations to @secondaryschool @librarian/teacher for their inaugural @Soc_of_Authors #CWIGAward for their amazing promotion of #readingforpleasure
+Congratulations to @secondaryschool @librarian/teacher for their @Soc_of_Authors #CWIGAward for their amazing promotion of #readingforpleasure